Charleston Southern Buccaneers men's basketball

 The Charleston Southern Buccaneers men's basketball team is the men's basketball team that represents Charleston Southern University in North Charleston, South Carolina, United States.
 The school's team currently competes in the Big South Conference.
+The Buccaneers made their only appearance in the NCAA Division I men's basketball tournament in 1997.

 History

 NCAA tournament results

 Charleston Southern has competed in the NCAA tournament once, in 1997; the Buccaneers lost to UCLA 109–75 in the first round.

 NIT results

 Charleston Southern has competed in the National Invitation Tournament (NIT) twice.
 Their combined record is 0–2.

 CIT results

 The Buccaneers have appeared in the CollegeInsider.com Postseason Tournament (CIT), one time.
 Their record is 1–1.